 While there are many similarities with other online websites, with the sport and racing menus as the left-most column, markets in the centre and bet-slip on the right, there seems to be more unoccupied space, which feels good.
 Clear menu options make filtering down to the desired level efficient.

-Even though they are brand new, they have jumped on with a complete racing interface.
+Neds had done a good job by supporting all the racing codes with all the key features necessary for convenience in locating markets and quickly entering single or multi bets.
+Even though they are relatively new, they have jumped on with a complete racing interface.
 It is as though they have been around for years, which does not surprise much in light of how well racing codes were covered on Shannon’s Bookmaker.com.

 There are plenty of funding and withdrawal options, more than enough.
 Neds offers its own affinity debit card, something other bookies have and by far, the most convenient for any monetary management functions.